brandonchaffee/arbitria/docs/mod-appendix.rst

 Contract            ``WindowedMajority.sol``

 Description         | Accounts sender's votes on a modification, through delegation to **GMf3**, and assess
-                    | validity (majority) of modification with new vote totals.Then, appends modification
+                    | validity (majority) of modification with new vote totals.
+Then, appends modification
                     | ID to the ``inVote`` set of the sender so as to block transfer until this modification
                     | has been resolved as deemed by the sender, using **GMf2**.